How to Wallpaper a Wall

 You will need to use the following safety equipment:

-- When it comes to mixing and applying the adhesive paste, please protect your eyes with goggles and be cautious when using the paste not to make contact with your skin.
-Should you get any paste on you, please wash this immediately with water.
+• When it comes to mixing and applying the adhesive paste, ventilation is just as important.
+You should also protect your eyes with goggles and be cautious when using the paste not to make contact with your skin.
+In the event you do get any paste on you, please wash this immediately with water.

 What Materials Do I Need to Wallpaper a Wall?